|Title:||Professor / Director of Shakespeare's Playhouse Project at UofSC

 the development of an interactive iPad app.

-Robert is currently adapting and directing Gravediggers Tale for the Folger Theatre.
-Which will accompany the national tour in 2016 of the First Folio exhibition that celebrates the 450 anniversary of Shakespeare.
-The First Folio will be on the USC Columbia campus in April 2016, accompanied by Gravediggers Tale, and Robert will be directing The Tempest for Theatre South Carolina.
+In 2016, Robert adapted and diredcted Gravediggers Tale for the Folger Theatre, which accompanied the national tour of the First Folio exhibition celebrating the 450th anniversary of Shakespeare.
+The First Folio visited the USC Columbia campus in April 2016, accompanied by Gravediggers Tale.

 For his production of Hamlet at USC (2014) Robert was voted the Best Director of a Play And Theatre Artist of the Year by the subscribers of Broadwayworld.com.